Predictia/AQUA/diagnostics/tropical_cyclones/README.md

 ## Description

-A diagnostic to identify tropical cyclones centres (mean sea level pressure minima) and compute their trajectories based on the tempest-extremes python library (https://climate.ucdavis.edu/tempestextremes.php).
+A diagnostic to identify tropical cyclones (TCs) centres (mean sea level pressure minima) and compute their trajectories based on the tempest-extremes python library (https://climate.ucdavis.edu/tempestextremes.php).
+In addition to detection and tracking it features the possibility to save selected variables in a box in the vicinity of TCs centres along trajectories.

-Describe zoomin

 ## Table of Contents